muhamed42/Assignment-QS3/Contacts-Testcases.md

 ### Expected Result
 -A success message is returned, and the contact's balance is updated accordingly.
 ### Actual Result
--  The software add wrong amount to the balance.(Failed)
+-  The software add wrong amount to the balance.if i add 3 to the amount the software made it 6 it doubles the number then added it to the balance.(Failed)

 # TC-16
 ## Verify that the user can add a specific amount to a contact's balance. contact.